 It answers questions like: "which elements contribute most to customer/employee overall satisfaction or loyalty?"
 This leads to a ‘derived importance versus satisfaction’ map - see below.
 Correlation analysis is ideal when sample sizes are too low (e.g. less than 100) to run a regression analysis.

-While in regression the emphasis is on predicting one variable from the other, in correlation the emphasis is on the degree to which a linear model may describe the relationship between two variables.
+In regression analysis, the emphasis is on predicting one variable from the other whereas in correlation analysis, the emphasis is the degree to which a linear model may describe the relationship between two variables.

 The absolute value of the correlation coefficient measures the strength of the relationship.
 A correlation coefficient of r=0.50 indicates a stronger degree of linear relationship than one of r=0.40.
 Thus a correlation coefficient of zero (r=0.0) indicates the absence of a linear relationship and correlation coefficients of r=+1.0 and r=-1.0 indicate a perfect linear relationship.

 The scatter plots presented below perhaps best illustrate how the correlation coefficient changes as the linear relationship between the two variables is altered.
 When r=0.0 the points scatter widely about the plot, the majority fall roughly in the shape of a circle.
 As the linear relationship increases, the circle becomes more and more elliptical in shape until the limiting case is reached (r=1.00 or r=-1.00) and all the points fall on a straight line.
 A number of scatter plots and their associated correlation coefficients are presented below: